Medication Overload? Simplify Your Health with Fewer Drugs

 Taking Multiple Medications?
 You May Need to Scale Back.

 In our fast-paced and often stressful lives, it is not uncommon for people to rely on multiple medications to manage their health.
 Whether it’s for chronic conditions or acute illnesses, the use of multiple medications has become a common practice.
-However, recent studies suggest that taking too many drugs might not always be beneficial and could even have potential dangers.
+However, recent studies suggest that taking too many drugs might not always be beneficial and might even have potential dangers.

 According to a recent article published in The New York Times, researchers have found that taking multiple medications can increase the risk of harmful side effects and interactions.
 The more drugs a person takes, the higher the chances of experiencing adverse reactions.
 This phenomenon, known as polypharmacy, is a growing concern in the medical community.